United States Federal Reserve: The Economic Policy Uncertainty Index

 This query shows that none of the expected entries appear among the greatest EPU index values during the examined time period in descending order using an

 |Date||EPU Index Value|

-Tracking both results on a simple time series chart to compare the expected versus actual results:
+Tracking both results on a Time Chart to compare the expected versus actual results:

 Highlighted above are points from both queries.
-Expected results are highlighted with purple arrows while actual results are highlighted with blue arrows.
+Expected results are highlighted with purple arrows whilst actual results are highlighted with blue arrows.

 As expected the EPU Index is much stronger as a metric that tracks changes across broader periods of time than responding to specific events, evidenced by the inability of the index to respond to major events such as those predicted in the Eurozone demonstrations.
 However, it is quite a strong predictor of broad periods of time, when the vast number of factors considered by the economists who designed the index may be compiled together and averaged for longer spans.

 Using SQL queries and visualization tools, predictive algorithms and compiled indices may be quickly evaluated against actual data to confirm their validity and evaluate their relative strengths and weaknesses.

 Use the following tools to recreate any of the visualizations seen here.